-- 1.1 Savills has been instructed by Steele Raymond LLP of behalf of the landowners to prepare representations on the emerging Warwick District Local Plan in relation to land east of Station Lane, Lapworth. - 1.2 This report provides a review of the site and its surroundings, setting out constraints and opportunities, and highlighting the potential of the site to contribute to meeting the housing needs of the area.
+- 1.1 Savills has been instructed by Steele Raymond LLP of behalf of the landowners to prepare representations on the emerging Warwick District Local Plan in relation to land east of Station Lane, Lapworth and by A Rajkowski in relation to adjacent land areas. - 1.2 This report provides a review of the site and its surroundings, setting out constraints and opportunities, and highlighting the potential of the site to contribute to meeting the housing needs of the area.